ho-thanh-und/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The stats list is empty (i.e., no one applied for a job) *2a1.
+The stats list is empty (i.e., no one applied for a job)
+    * 2a1.
 Notify user about empty list
 ---

-**Use Case: UC09 - Saving details of applicants into a file**
+**Use Case: UC09 - Saving details of candidate into a file**

 **MSS**
-1. User requests to save data of applicants and interview schedules into two separate files
+1. User requests to save data of candidate and interview schedules into two separate files
-1. QuickHire saves the displayed list of applicants and interview schedules into the specified files
+1. QuickHire saves the displayed list of candidate and interview schedules into the specified files

    Use case ends.

 **Extensions**

 * 2a.
-User requests to save all applicants into the file
+User requests to save all candidate into the file
     * 2a1.
-QuickHire saves _all_ applicants into the file
+QuickHire saves _all_ candidate into the file

   Use case ends.